tsotzolas/wildfly_maven_plugins_examples/README.md

 ## Instructions
 * Check out the project
-* Go to the folder that depending on what you want to do
+* Go to the appropriate folder, depending on what you want to do
 * Put your setting in pom.xml in the properties section

 #### Execute